 Dr. Eric G. Bing's innovative Creating Impact in Global and Public Health course (ANTH 4345/6345, APSM 4355, MNO 4345) prepares students to analyze and develop solutions for complex public health challenges.
 The course culminates in the Battle to Save Lives, a public case competition in which students advocate for solutions to a real-world problem faced by a local organization.
 Learn more about the Battle to Save Lives in this video.

-More information on the Spring 2022 course is available in the course flyer.
-Students from all academic backgrounds are encouraged to apply: no background in health is required.
+More information on the Spring 2024 course is available in the course flyer.
+We are seeking applications from highly engaged students with diverse perspectives; no background in public health is required.
 The course is offered in alternating years.